The Structure of Occupational Mobility in France

-The main limitation of our approach is the lack of panel data, as we only observe worker transitions over two consecutive years without being able to track their trajectory over time.
-This could introduce potential biases, as the residence times within different occupations vary, which could slightly influence the degree of transferability of an occupation.
-Future research with panel data should focus on analyzing the time-dependent condensation effect of individual workers transitioning to more specialized occupations, and link this to labor market outcomes such as lifetime earnings and wage progressions.
-At last, one should explore whether our metrics could be used to explain wage differences in occupations as a mismatch between transferability and accessibility affecting workers' and firms' bargaining power.
+While our approach provides valuable insights into the structure of the labor market, it also has certain limitations.
+The analysis relies on year-to-year snapshots of transitions without longitudinal panel data to capture the full trajectory of workers over time.
+This could introduce potential biases, as residence times within different occupations vary, which could slightly influence the degree of transferability of an occupation.
+Future research with panel data could extend this work by analyzing the time-dependent condensation effect of individual workers transitioning to more specialized occupations, and link this to labor market outcomes such as lifetime earnings and wage progressions.
+Additionally, it would be valuable to explore whether our metrics could be used to explain wage differences in occupations as a mismatch between transferability and accessibility affecting workers' and firms' bargaining power.